USD/CAD - A Report Brought to You by Q8 Trade

 Canada responded with similar fees on some US imports worth over $11 billion including steel, aluminum, orange juice, whiskey, sailing vessels, and engines.

 The Canadian dollar is affected by the number of oil reserves in the United States of America.
-In the case of high reserve rate, therefore, the value of the Canadian dollar fell automatically because of the decline in the price of oil.
+In the case of a high reserve rate, therefore, the value of the Canadian dollar fell automatically because of the decline in the price of oil.

 The strength of the Canadian economy witnessed a marked increase in the value of the Canadian dollar against the US greenback in September 2007, closing at a price higher than the US dollar for the first time in 30 years.